Research Innovation Partnerships group

 You don’t have to start your own business to employ entrepreneurial skills.
 A background in entrepreneurship will prepare you to join a startup or early- stage company and play a vital role in its development and expansion.

-Be an Intrapreneur
+Be an Innovator

-An intrapreneur thinks like an entrepreneur but acts within an existing company or organization.
+An innovator thinks like an entrepreneur but acts within an existing company or organization.
 A background in entrepreneurship will teach you to see things others miss and provide you with the critical thinking skills to innovate from within, a trait valued by employers.

-Undergraduate
+Undergraduate Programs

 The Anderson Center helps facilitate an undergraduate interdisciplinary entrepreneurship minor, an undergraduate interdisciplinary social entrepreneurship minor and an entrepreneurship learning community housed within the Haslam College of Business but open to students from across the University of Tennessee.
 Haslam also offers a three-course, collateral in entrepreneurship for students majoring in finance, human resource management, management, marketing and supply chain management.

-Graduate
+Graduate Programs

 Haslam’s Full-Time MBA offers a concentration in entrepreneurship and innovation as well as an Entrepreneurship Graduate Fellows program providing a $10,000 scholarship per semester and dedicated guidance to students starting their own business.